- 1 New York No-Fault Attorneys at HURT-911®

 - For the accident description, write only “two-car collision”.

 - You can answer all the other questions on the No-Fault application.

-The advantage of signing an assignment is that the medical provider will not be allowed to bill you for any charges other than what they are paid by no-fault.
+The advantage of signing an assignment is that the medical provider will not be allowed to bill you for any charges other than what they are paid by no-fault insurance.
 If the hospital or doctor’s bill is $1,800 but is paid only $487 from no-fault, you are not responsible for the balance of $1,313.

 IMPORTANT — If you visit a doctor who does not ask you to sign an assignment or is not willing to let you assign the claim to the doctor, you will be responsible for the difference between what no-fault pays you and what the doctor charges you.
-When a doctor does not have you sign an assignment, they will usually tell you that they will give you a bill which you can submit to no-fault.
+When a doctor does not have you sign an assignment, they will usually tell you that they will give you a bill that you can submit to No-Fault.
 This will cost you!